kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  3.md

 ## Creating the initial PSADT package ##

-From an *admin* commandprompt, browse to C:\temp\psadtgui and launch the PSAPP_GUI.PS1
+From an *admin* commandprompt, change directory to C:\temp\psadtgui and launch the PSAPP_GUI.PS1

 One the Application details tab, enter the following details :
 * Application Vendor : OSCC (or your own company)